• home

 Location : Iringa

 Wake up early this morning to head off on a 4WD game drive into Mikumi National Park with local expert guides.
-This less touristed park is home to impressive numbers of elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeest and impalas – and maybe even a predator or two if you're lucky!
-Afterwards, we'll drive to Iringa (approximately 5 hours) and set up camp on the grounds of a farmhouse on the outskirts of this pleasant settlement.
-The area is filled with natural bush land which can make it a bird watchers paradise.
-Make the most of this rural setting by doing some stargazing before you retire for the night.
+This less touristed park is home to impressive numbers of elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeest and impalas – you may even spot a predator!
+After, you'll drive to Iringa and set up camp on the grounds of a farmhouse on the outskirts of the settlement.
+The area is filled with natural bush land and native birds.
+Make the most of this rural setting with some stargazing before you retire for the night.

 Day :4